-Since becoming the manager of the REIT in late 2014, Slate has been the largest unitholder in the REIT.
+Since becoming the manager of the REIT in late 2014, Slate has been a significant unitholder in the REIT.
 Accordingly, Slate is highly motivated to continue to grow the operations and financial position of the REIT on an accretive basis.